-There are emergency "Code Blue" call boxes located throughout the Pearl City campus, and one located at the Wai'anae Moku campus.
+There are emergency "Code Blue" call boxes located throughout the Pearl City campus, one located at the Wai'anae Moku campus, and two located at the Wahiawā campus.
 When activated, the caller will be automatically connected to a campus security officer for service or assistance.
 "Code Blue" call boxes are tested regularly and are located in the following 1st Floor (Ground) areas at the Pearl City campus: